mtaddevi/CS180-lab1Hello/README.md

 # CS180-lab1Hello
-A basic hello world class written in Java for CS180 in Fall 2013
+A basic hello world class written in Java for CS180 at Purdue University in Fall 2013